mcumming/NugetServer/README.md

 - ✅ Package publishing (push) and deletion
 - ✅ Package search and query
 - ✅ Package metadata and registration endpoints
-- ✅ Built with .NET 9 and modern C# features
+- ✅ Built with .NET 8 and modern C# features
-- ✅ Multi-stage Dockerfile for optimized image size
+- ✅ Modern .NET SDK container build (no Dockerfiles needed)
 - ✅ Comprehensive logging and health checks
 - ✅ Configurable via environment variables or configuration files
-- ✅ Non-root container user for security
+- ✅ Non-root container execution with proper permissions
 - ✅ File system-based package storage

 ## Quick Start

 ### Building the Image

-Due to SSL certificate handling in some environments, we provide two Dockerfile options:
+This project uses the .NET SDK's built-in container build feature instead of traditional Dockerfiles for a more streamlined and optimized container creation process.

-#### Option 1: Using the build script (Recommended)
+#### Building with .NET SDK Container Build (Recommended)

 ```bash
 # Make the script executable (if not already)